Ops Command Center v3.2.1

 Created Dec 29, 2024

-The breakthrough treating AI like a CPU needing compiled programs of expertise, not a skilled employee needing instructions.
-Build systems that compound.
+Treat AI like a CPU needing compiled programs, not a skilled employee needing instructions.
+A framework for systems that compound.

 Automation